-The third possible modification is the guitar body size, which can be convenient for a small person but it also reduces the overall volume and tonal range of the guitar.
+The third possible modification is the guitar body size, which can be convenient for a small person but also reduces the guitar’s overall volume and tonal range.

 Get some ideas of how it is to play a smaller guitar

-Check if the guitar string are too close to each other
+Check if the guitar string is too close to each other

-Press one of the central strings with your finger totally perpendicular to the bridge.
-You must press it in the second fret and the string must be right under the center of the finger tip.
+Press one of the central strings with your finger perpendicular to the bridge.
+It would be best if you pressed it in the second fret, and the string must be right under the center of the fingertip.

-If your finger touches the adjacent strings, that guitar will cause you troubles.
+- If your finger touches the adjacent strings, that guitar will cause trouble.

-It is very likely that you physical characteristics won’t impede you from playing a “regular” guitar and reaching any goals you might have set your mind to.
-You just need to remember how many different types of guitarists play a “regular” guitar.
+Likely, your physical characteristics won’t impede you from playing a “regular” guitar and reaching any goals you might have set your mind to.
+It would be best if you remembered how many different types of guitarists play a “regular” guitar.

-But you should also take into account that the wide variety guitar shapes and sizes might contribute to a more enjoyable experience, but you must make sure it fits your exact particularities.
+But it would be best if you also considered that the wide variety of guitar shapes and sizes might contribute to a more enjoyable experience.
+Still, you’ll need to make sure it fits your exact needs.